From Lincoln-Petersen to the Cormack-Jolly-Seber Model

 panel.grid = element_blank())

-The green tiles are detections.
+The gold tiles are detections.
 The red tiles are non-detections.
 For every red tile, there are two possible stories.
 The CJS model is a machine for working out which story is more likely, given the full pattern of the data.

 Have a look at the figure above.
 Look at Animal 1 at the bottom.
 We never caught animal 1 on occasion 3 but we did capture it on occasion 4.
 We’ve said that non-detection can mean two things; 1) alive but not seen or 2) dead.
 Was animal 1 dead at occasion 3?
 Hopefully you conclude it was not, but how do you know?
 That’s the logic that CJS uses.